-3002: FAILURE TO APPEAR FOR AFTER SCHOOL DETENTION: Students are allowed one reschedule for a missed detention per semester.
-Reschedules do not carry over if not used in the first semester.
+3002: FAILURE TO APPEAR FOR AFTER SCHOOL DETENTION:

+Students are allowed one reschedule for a missed detention per semester.
+Reschedules do not carry over if not used in the first

-Gr.
-6 - 12
+semester.

-1 day ISS or
+First Offense 1 day ISS

-Up to 3 days ISS or
+Second Offense Up to 3 days ISS

-Up to 5 days ISS
+Repeat Offense Up to 5 days ISS

-3003: PUBLIC DISPLAY OF AFFECTION: hugging, kissing or any physical contact which is inappropriate in the school setting
+3003: PUBLIC DISPLAY OF AFFECTION:

+Hugging, kissing or any physical contact which is inappropriate in the school setting.

+First Offense Student Conference/Parent Contact

-LevelFirst OffenseSecond OffenseRepeat OffenseGr.
-6 - 12Student conference/Parent contactUp to 3 days of ISSAdditional ISS
+Second Offense Up to 3 days ISS

+Repeat Offense Additional ISS

 3004: FAILURE TO OBSERVE THE CONDITIONS OF IN-SCHOOL SUSPENSION: Student social privileges are revoked during ISS.
 Failure to act in a mature manner with respect for self and others will result in removal from ISS.

-LevelFirst OffenseSecond OffenseRepeat OffenseGr.
-6 - 12OSS for the duration of original ISS penalty + Up to 3 days OSSUp to 5 days OSS or Saturday School
+First Offense OSS for the duration of original ISS penalty Second Offense Original ISS penalty and up to 3 days OSS Repeat Offense Up to 5 days OSS or Saturday School

-3005: BUS MISCONDUCT: Any offense committed by a student on a district owned or contracted bus which would be punished if the offense had been committed at the student's assigned school.
+3005: BUS MISCONDUCT:

+Any offense committed by a student on a district owned or contracted bus which would be punished if the offense had been committed at the student's assigned school.
 The rules of good bus conduct are the same as expectations for good classroom conduct which include showing respect and obeying reasonable requests from the adult in charge.
 Please remember that riding an Archie R-5 bus is a privilege, not a requirement.
 To insure good transportation service, students and parents should become familiar with the following safety rules.

-- 1. Do not extend any part of the body or belongings out of the bus windows. - All students are to sit in assigned seats on all regular route buses. - 3.
+- 1. Do not extend any part of the body or belongings out of the bus windows. - 2.
+All students are to sit in assigned seats on all regular route buses. - 3.
 Leave the bus windows closed unless permission from the driver has been given to open them. - 4.
 Keep voices at a normal conversational tone.
 Do not yell or make loud noises that may distract the driver. - 5.
 Report any damage to the driver.
-Any acts of vandalism will be paid for by the student (s) responsible and may result in other assigned discipline. - Animals will not be transported on the bus. - 7.
+Any acts of vandalism will be paid for by the student (s) responsible and may result in other assigned discipline. - 6.
+Animals will not be transported on the bus. - 7.
 Food and drink are not appropriate on the bus.
 Exceptions to this may be made on activity trips. - 8.
-Inappropriate behaviors which will result in disciplinary action include: swearing, persistent refusal to submit to the driver's authority, or possession of tobacco, scuffling or fighting, littering and/or throwing objects from the bus, moving around while the bus in motion, being excessively loud, vandalism to the bus, etc. - Once loaded, students are to remain on the buses for the duration of the route and not enter other school buildings.
-Violation of the bus rules and disregard for the driver's authority will be reported to the building principal and may result in the following discipline being assigned. - Regulation of electronic devices on busses is regulated at the discretion of individual bus drivers.
+Inappropriate behaviors which will result in disciplinary action include: swearing, persistent refusal to submit to the driver's authority, or possession of tobacco, scuffling or fighting, littering and/or throwing objects from the bus, moving around while the bus in motion, being excessively loud, vandalism to the bus, etc. - Once loaded, students are to remain on the buses for the duration of the route and not enter other school buildings. - Violation of the bus rules and disregard for the driver's authority will be reported to the building principal and may result in the following discipline being assigned. - 10.
+Regulation of electronic devices on busses is regulated at the discretion of individual bus drivers.